microconfig/microconfig/README.md

 Inside EL you can write any Java code in one line and Microconfig placeholders.
 Of course, you shouldn't overuse this to keep configuration readable.

 # Environment specific properties
 Microconfig allows specifying environment specific properties (add/remove/override).
-For instance, you want to increase connection-pool-size for dbs and increase the amount of memory for prod env.
+For instance, you want to increase the connection-pool-size for dbs and increase the amount of memory for prod env.
 To add/remove/override properties for the environment, you can create application.**${ENVNAME}**.yaml file in the config folder.

 Let's override connection pool size for 'dev' and 'prod' and add one new param for 'dev'.